 Use power limit for disk resync operations, similar to disk rebalance, with the range from 1 to 1024:

 $ asmcmd online -G DATA -D DATA_DISK1 --power 42

 Disk scrubbing - proactive data validation and repair

-In ASM 12c the disk scrubbing checks for logical data corruptions and repairs them automatically in normal and high redundancy disk groups.
+In ASM 12c the disk scrubbing checks for data corruptions and repairs them automatically in normal and high redundancy disk groups.
 This is done during disk group rebalance if a disk group attribute CONTENT.CHECK is set to TRUE.
 The check can also be performed manually by running ALTER DISKGROUP SCRUB command.

 The scrubbing can be performed at the disk group, disk or a file level and can be monitored via V$ASM_OPERATION view.